onflow/assets/README.md

 │       ├── svg/logo.svg
 │       └── png/logo.png
 └── tokens/
-    ├── logos/              # Token Logos, to be used and registered in the Flow TokenList │   └── <contract-address>/ # For testnet token use `testnet:<contract-address>` │       ├── logo.svg
+    ├── registry/               # Token registry, to be used and registered in the Flow TokenList │   └── <contract-address>/ # For testnet token use `testnet:<contract-address>` │       ├── logo.svg
     │       └── logo.png
-    ├── token-list-jsons/   # Submodule of Flow TokenList JSONs └── verified.json
+    │       └── mods.json
+    ├── outputs/                # Generated token list
+    │   └── <network>/
+    │       └── token-list.json
+    └── src/                    # Source code of scripts
 ```

 ## How to add a new token?